atk4/core/docs/container.rst

     Normally object will try to be named after it's class, if the name is omitted.
     You can override this method to implement a different mechanics.

-    If you pass 'desired_name'=>'heh' to a constructor, then it will affect the preferred name returned by this method.
-Unlike 'name'=>'heh' it won't fail if another element with this name exists, but will add '_2' postfix.
+    If you pass 'desired_name' => 'heh' to a constructor, then it will affect the preferred name returned by this method.
+Unlike 'name' => 'heh' it won't fail if another element with this name exists, but will add '_2' postfix.

 .. php:method:: destroy